Goodwill Industries of Southeastern Wisconsin & Metropolitan Chicago Donation Guidelines

 - Clothing, shoes and boots

-- Hats, gloves, mittens and scarves
+- Hats, gloves, mittens, and scarves

-- Books, records, compact disks, video tapes and DVDs
+- Books, records, CDs, videotapes, and DVDs

-- Games, toys and sports equipment
+- Games, toys, and sports equipment

-- Housewares: dishes, glassware, kitchen utensils, lamps and small appliances
+- Housewares: dishes, glassware, kitchen utensils, lamps, and small appliances

-- Collectibles, antiques, knickknacks and other giftware
+- Collectibles, antiques, knickknacks, and other giftware

 - Hand tools and small power tools